caibrown/Maoluimhreacha/README.md

 # Maoluimhreacha
-This Prolog script generates numbers 0 - 1000 in the disjunctive number system in Irish
+This Prolog script generates numbers 0 - 1000 in the disjunctive number system in Irish in a principled way.

-The script produces numbers 0-1000 in a principled way.
 You can ask Prolog to print them all by typing:

 irish(A,_,B,[number,disjunctive,_]).